laurensius24/Linear-Models-Project/README.md

 pdf file is the presentation used for said project

 Project made in colaboration with:
-Samuel Tjahyono
+Samuel Tjahyono,
-Marko Chindranata
+Marko Chindranata,
-Teresa Yubilea
+Teresa Yubilea, and
-Nazhira Ghaisani
+Nazhira Ghaisani.